Bakers prepare, bake and decorate bread, rolls, pastries, desserts, cakes and slices.

 Bakers may do some or all of the following:

-- follow recipes and alter ingredient quantities when needed
+- follow recipes and change ingredients when needed

 - measure and mix ingredients